SmartThingsCommunity/webrtc-tutorial/step_3/STEP_3.md

 # Step 3: Register your Schema integration

-Next, we need to create a record of our Schema connector and register it with the SmartThings platform.
+Next, we need to create a record of our Schema integration and register it with the SmartThings platform.

 Begin by creating a JSON file named `schema.json` in your working directory with the contents listed below.